ravirun/misfit-ravi/README.md

-# Misfit Ravi - November 2027 Content Plan
+# Misfit Ravi - November 2027, Week 4 Content Plan

 **Micro Creator (10k–100k followers)**

 ---

-## Content Topic
+## Weekly Content Topic

-### The Satire of Self-Help Addiction
+### The Comedy Behind "New Year, New Me" Culture

 ---

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on the satire of self-help addiction.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on the comedy behind "new year, new me" culture.

 ---